QuiltMC/rfcs/structure/0006-governance.md

 - **Explanation**:
   - What will this team *do*?
-  - Who will be the team leads?
   - What new projects will be created that this team will be responsible for?
-  - How will each of these projects benefit the QuiltMC organization/community?
+  - How will each of these projects benefit the Quilt organization/community?
   - What processes will this team follow for each of the different kinds of changes their projects may undergo?

 - **Drawbacks**: